srki24/app_db/README.md

 # app_db

+Tested on Windows, Kivy might not work on different OS.

 Postgres database app made in python with kivy, and psycopg2 .

 The app was made for a school project, with a prerequisition that querry errors are shown to the final user.